gdscwm/react-portfolio/README.md

-# GDSC Fall 2024 Workshop #3: Building a Portfolio Website
+# GDSC Fall 2024 Workshop Series: Building a Portfolio Website

 In this workshop, we will be using the following technologies to build a portfolio web application: